syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endhighlight %}
 {% endtabs %}

-### Displaying alert when dragging appointment over the blocked time slots
+### Displaying alert while dragging appointment over the blocked time slots
 Using `draggingPoint` and `draggingTime` properties in the `AppointmentDragEventArgs` of Schedule `AppointmentDragOver` event you can get the current position and time of dragging appointment.
 In the below, we have indicated the message while dragging over the Schedule `NonAccessibleBlock`.

 {% tabs %}